best-practice-and-impact/qa-of-code-guidance/book/configuration.md

 Separating configuration from the rest of our code makes it easy to adjust these parameters and apply them consistently throughout the analysis script.
 We're able to use basic objects (like lists and dictionaries) to group related parameters.
 We then reference these objects in the analysis section of our script.

 Our configuration could be extended to include other parameters, including which variables we're selecting to train our model.
 However, it is important that we keep the configuration simple and easy to maintain.
 Before moving aspects of code to the configuration it's good to consider whether it improves your workflow.
-If it is something that is dependent on the computer that your using (e.g. file paths) or is likely to change between runs of your analysis, then it's a good candidate for including in your configuration.
+If it is something that is dependent on the computer that you are using (e.g. file paths) or is likely to change between runs of your analysis, then it's a good candidate for including in your configuration.

 ## Configuration files